IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Stereotypes
 States have an obligation to address stereotypes and prejudices against men and boys that are an obstacle for their enjoyment of their rights.[^28] States must takes steps to eliminate prejudices, custom, or practice "that perpetuate the notion of inferiority or superiority of either of the sexes".[^29]

-This logically includes the idea that men's rights are less important than women;s rights.
+This logically includes the idea that men's rights are less important than women's rights.

 > Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.
 It requires **addressing gender-based social and cultural prejudices**, providing for **equality in the allocation of resources**, and promoting the sharing of responsibilities in the family, community and public life.[^30]